 -- Healthy makeovers for traditional recipes

-Once the trainings have been completed, the church holds a kick-off event to officially launch the FAN Program.
+Following training, the church holds a kick-off event to officially launch the FAN Program.
 The online training materials provide some suggested ideas for this event, such as having the pastor prepare a sermon that ties healthy living to scripture, inviting motivational speakers to speak to the congregation, giving demonstrations on how to safely start an exercise program, providing a bag with different fruits and vegetables to church congregants, and having the church cook or lead kitchen staff give demonstrations of healthy snacks or meals.

 In addition, three packets, each with monthly materials, are available online to support implementation of the FAN Program (in the study reviewed, these materials were mailed to participants):